CieloCris/bikesharing/README.md

 # Bikesharing Analysis

 ## Overview
-In this module, our goal was to analyze an NYC Citi Bike dataset in order to decide if it is possible to replicate a similar cycling project in Des Moines, Iowa.
-In other words, our purpose was to create visualizations based on bike-sharing data to determine if We can replicate the business proposal in another city.
+In this module, our goal is to analyze an NYC Citi Bike dataset in order to decide if it is possible to replicate a similar cycling project in Des Moines, Iowa.
+In other words, our purpose is to create visualizations based on bike-sharing data to determine if We can replicate the business proposal in another city.

 To achieve our goal, we use **Tableau Public, in addition to Python, Jupyter Notebook, and Pandas**.

-Results
+## Results

-We present the results in the following steps: the data modification on the dataset, the visualizations, and the link to Tableau's story.
+We present the analysis in the following steps: 1) the data modification on the dataset, 2)the visualizations, and 3)the link to Tableau's story and the summary.

-The first step of this project was to adapt the dataset.
+### 1) The first step of this project was to adapt the dataset.
 In this case, We needed to convert the Tripduration column to a DateTime format with the help of Python and Pandas, as we can see in the following screenshots:

 ![Alt text](/Resources/uno.png "imagen1")